JutsFunFor/yolo/README.md

 `tensorSize` - default image size for model input

-`actions` - list of actions to perform inference
+`actions` - list of actions to perform inference (add actions if neccessary)

 # Run docker image
-You have to mount volume that contains scripts into docker container
+You have to mount volume that contains inference scripts into docker container Do not forget to change `modelPath` prefix in config to `/yolo_cm/best_cm.pt` or `/yolo_left/best_left.pt` or `/yolo_right/best_right.pt` in order to mount this path like below:

 `sudo docker run -it -v /home/...YOUR_PATH.../yolo:/yolo_cm  --privileged alekseyml/yolov8:nuke python3 /yolo_cm/yolov8_service.py`